 7.2 Warranty.
-Seller's Products are warranted to be free from defects in material and workmanship, for the period of 12 (twelve) months from the date of shipment.
+Except as may be specified in a Sales Orderor a specific warranty document issued by the Seller, Seller's Products are warranted to be free from defects in material and workmanship, for the period of 12 (twelve) months from the date of shipment.

 7.3 Defects.
 If Customer identifies a Visible Defect (as defined in clause 8.1) in a Product and informs Seller of that Visible Defect no later than seventy-two (72) hours from delivery and during the applicable warranty period set out in clause 7.2, and such Product is found by Seller to be defective at Seller's sole discretion, then Seller as the sole remedy shall repair or replace, at its sole discretion, either the Product or the defective part.
 Seller in no event will be responsible for seeking and finding the defective Products (e.g. opening walls to find a defective Product) and/or excavation and removal of defective Products or for restoring items in which the Products were installed.

 7.4 Products Manufactured by Third Party.
 Products which may be manufactured by a third party and sold by Seller under the Agreement shall not be subject to the warranties set out in this Agreement.
 To the extent the third party grants any warranty conditions to Seller, Seller shall pass the same warranties onwards to Customer, if any.